goFrendiAsgard/switch-repo-experiment/README.md

 module.exports = (a, b) => a + b;
 ```

-## Pull all
+## Pull the multi-repos

 Now, eveerything is ready.
-Time to fetch some codes from multi-repos.
+Time to fetch some codes from your multi-repos:

 ```sh
 ./akbar pull